 - 30. Secure the backing plate to the stationary platen.
 Refer to Section 4.2 for information about various mounting methods. - 31.
 Remove the safety latches between the manifold plate and backing plate. - 32.
-Remove all locks and tags.
-Refer to Section 2.5 for more information. - 33.
+Remove all locks and tags. - 33.
 Slowly open the clamp. - 34.
-Lock out and tag the machine and controller (if equipped).
-Refer to Section 2.5 for more information. - 35.
+Lock out and tag the machine and controller (if equipped). - 35.
 Disconnect the backing plate from the stationary platen starting on the non-operator side, followed by the operator side. - 36.
 Lift the backing plate out of the clamp.
 If necessary, rotate the plate 90° to fit it between the tie bars. - 37.
 Move the backing plate to a clean work area and set it on supports.